MaxDevv/Un-LOCC/readme.md

 ### Per-Model Optimization Summary

-While optimal variables vary, our research provides a strong starting point for applying this technique:
+While optimal variables vary, This research provides a strong starting point for applying this technique:

 -   **Image Size:** The best results are often achieved when the input image resolution is slightly smaller than the model's maximum supported single-tile resolution.
 This avoids the model chunking the image into multiple sections, which is inefficient for this task.
 An image size of **864x864 pixels** proved to be an excellent and high-performing default for many models.
 -   **Font Size:** A font size between **12px and 16px** is generally optimal.
 The exact sweet spot depends on the model's perceptual acuity.
 For `qwen/qwen2.5-vl-72b-instruct`, 13px was the clear winner (Experiment 81), while for the highly efficient `google/gemini-2.0-flash-lite`, a smaller 12px font yielded outstanding results (Experiment 56).
 -   **Font Family:** Font choice has a massive effect on legibility.
 High-legibility, sans-serif fonts are critical.
-Our tests (Experiments 6-19) consistently showed top performance from:
+Tests (Experiments 6-19) consistently showed top performance from:
     1.  **Atkinson Hyperlegible** (especially the Italic variant, see Experiment 19 vs 17)
     2.  **Lato** (Experiment 12)
     3.  **Lexica Ultralegible** (especially the Italic variant, see Experiment 27)
 -   **Color Contrast:** Color had a minimal positive impact compared to standard black-on-white.
-Our ablation studies (Experiments 20-25) confirmed that high-contrast combinations like black-on-white or yellow-on-blue perform best, while low-contrast pairs (e.g., red-on-blue) fail completely.
+Ablation studies (Experiments 20-25) confirmed that high-contrast combinations like black-on-white or yellow-on-blue perform best, while low-contrast pairs (e.g., red-on-blue) fail completely.

 ## The O-NIH Methodology

 The core challenge of this research was to create a reliable method for testing a model’s text processing capabilities across different image configurations.
 Standard transcription tasks are inefficient and prone to model failure modes like repetition.
-To solve this, we developed the **Optical Needle in a Haystack (O-NIH)** test.
+To solve this, I developed the **Optical Needle in a Haystack (O-NIH)** test.

 The O-NIH test works by injecting a unique, non-contextual code (the "needle") into a large, cohesive body of text (the "haystack").
 The VLM is then tasked with retrieving only that code.
 This transforms the problem from one of costly generation to one of efficient retrieval.